Skip to main content

 Testing criteria

-We tested more than 50 of the best hearing aids on the market and then narrowed the list down to our top 10.
-We included a mix of the best OTC hearing aids and best prescription hearing aids to give you a wide price range to choose from.
-Keep reading for more information on our first-person testing and our picks of the best hearing aids in 2025.
+We surveyed over 300 hearing aid users, tested more than 50 of the best hearing aids on the market, and narrowed the list to our top 10.
+We included a mix of the best OTC hearing aids and best prescription hearing aids to suit any kind of hearing loss or budget.
+Keep reading for more information on our first-person testing with older adults and our picks for the best hearing aids in 2026.

 Our Top Pick